Refugees for life

 With more than 5,2 million registered refugees today, Palestinians constitute one of the largest refugee groups in the world.
 Most Palestinian refugees reside in Jordan, Lebanon, Syria and the occupied Palestinian territories, often less than 100 kilometers from their original homes and villages.
 The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), which operates exclusively in these countries and regions, estimates that of the more than 5,1 million Of refugees registered with the agency, more than 1,5 million live in 58 recognized refugee camps, while the rest live in cities and towns.
 Another 100.000 people are under the mandate of the United Nations High Commissioner for Refugees and reside in countries such as Egypt, Iraq and Libya.

-“Refugees who wish to return to their homes and live in peace with their neighbors should be allowed to do so as soon as possible… and compensation should be paid for the property of those who choose not to return.”
+“Refugees who wish to return home and live in peace with their neighbours should be allowed to do so as soon as possible… and compensation should be paid for the property of those who choose not to return.”

 United Nations General Assembly Resolution 194 on the situation in Palestine, December 1948.